Complete Guide: How to Get a Building Permit for Your Home Project [2025]

 How Permit Fees Are Calculated

-Valuation-Based Fees: Most jurisdictions calculate fees based on project value according to the International Code Council guidelines.
+Valuation-Based Fees: Most jurisdictions calculate fees based on project value according to the International Code Council valuation guidelines.
 Higher-value projects typically pay higher fees.

 Flat Fees: Simple projects may have standardized flat fees regardless of project cost.